Alpacaeecs/Homework/README.md

 The administrators tend to fulfill their homework task in Notepad Version or Scan Version.
 Latex and Markdown are also used.

 Please feel free to contact us for any questions, thank you!
-Email: 1800012784@pku.edu.cn
+Email: liu-peng@pku.edu.cn

 All rights reserved.